aaronmunsters/WebTechProject/README.md

 ### Shutting down:

-To shut the server down, call following commands:
+To shut the server down press ctrl-c in the terminal running it and then call:

 * ubuntu:
         ```